rocker-org/website/use/extending.md

 :::{.callout-note}

 Package versions may differ due to CPU architecture (amd64 and arm64).
-Please chack package pages on conda-forge for details.
+Please check package pages on conda-forge for details.

 :::